fabiojdsoliveira/ESP32-S3-WROOM-2_Internal_Flash_MP3_Player/README.md

 https://github.com/earlephilhower/arduino-littlefs-upload?tab=readme-ov-file

-3. Connect via serial or USB to see messages from the player, if you want to.
+3. Connect via USB to see messages from the player, if you want to.

 ## License
 No license